vv9k/roffman/README.md

 .TH roffman 7 "August 2021"
 .SH "BASIC USAGE"
 .P
-This is how you create a basic paragraph using roffman\.
+This is how you create a basic paragraph using roffman.
 .IP optional\-title 4
-This line should be slightly indented to the \fBright\.\fR .SY roffman\-command
+This line should be slightly indented to the \fBright.\fR .SY roffman\-command
-This is the description of this command\.
-It will be displayed right next to \fIit\fR
+This is the description of this command.
+It will be displayed right next to\fI it\fR

 .OP \-\-opt
 some simple opt